sustrik/libdill/README.md

 int rc = chrecv(ch, &val, sizeof(val));
 ```

-## Terminating the communication on channel
+## Terminating communication on a channel

 Mark a channel as non-functional: